1And Ahithophel said to Absalom, “Let me now choose 12,000 men, and I will arise and pursue after David tonight.

 24And David came to Mahanaim.
 And Absalom crossed over the Jordan, he and all the men of Israel with him.

 25Absalom set Amasa over the army instead of Joab.
 Now Amasa was the son of a man whose name was Ithra the Israelite, who went in to Abigail the daughter of Nahash, sister to Zeruiah, Joab’s mother.

-27It came to pass when David had come to Mahanaim that Shobi the son of Nahash of Rabbah of the children of Ammon, and Machir the son of Ammiel of Lodebar, and Barzillai the Gileadite of Rogelim,
+27And when David had come to Mahanaim, Shobi the son of Nahash of Rabbah of the children of Ammon, and Machir the son of Ammiel of Lo-debar, and Barzillai the Gileadite of Rogelim,

-28brought beds, basins, earthen vessels, wheat, barley, flour, parched grain, beans, lentils, roasted grain,
+28brought beddings, basins, earthen vessels, wheat, barley, flour, parched grain, beans, lentils, roasted grain,

-29honey, butter, sheep and cheese of the herd for David and for the people who were with him to eat: for they said, “The people are hungry and weary, and thirsty in the wilderness.”
+29honey, butter, sheep, and cheese of the herd for David and for the people who were with him to eat, for they said, “The people are hungry and tired and thirsty in the wilderness.”